-- a.
-The permittee must conduct an initial performance test, as required in \$60.8.
-Subsequent NO_x performance tests shall be conducted on an annual basis (no more than 14 calendar months following the previous performance test). - 1.
-There are two general methodologies that you may use to conduct the performance tests.
-For each test run: - i.
-Measure the NO_x concentration (in parts per million (ppm)), using EPA Method 7E or EPA Method 20 in appendix A of this part.
+6.3.1 (a)You must conduct an initial performance test, as required in §60.8.
+Subsequent NO_X performance tests shall be conducted on an annual basis (no more than 14 calendar months following the previous performance test).

+(1) There are two general methodologies that you may use to conduct the performance tests.
+For each test run:

+(i) Measure the NO_X concentration (in parts per million (ppm)), using EPA Method 7E or EPA Method 20 in appendix A of this part.
 For units complying with the output based standard, concurrently measure the stack gas flow rate, using EPA Methods 1 and 2 in appendix A of this part, and measure and record the electrical and thermal output from the unit.
-Then, use the following equation to calculate the NO_x emission rate:
+Then, use the following equation to calculate the NO_X emission rate:

-$$E = \frac{1.194 \times 10^{-7} (NO_x)e Q{sub}}{P}$$ (Eq.
+$$E = \frac{1.194 \times 10^{-7} (NO_x)e Q{sul}}{P}$$ (Eq.
 5)